Ninniachwen/iml_project_JML/README.md

 │   └── MNIST                           # directory for MNIST dataset, source: "http://yann.lecun.com/exdb/mnist/"
 ├── files
 │   ├── ablation_results_original.csv       # results of ablation study
-│   ├── approximation_quality_results.csv   # results of recreating original tests on MNIST dataset(see mnist.py in original code)
+│   ├── approximation_quality_results.csv   # results of recreating the MNIST Approximation Quality Experiment(see mnist.py in original code)
-│   ├── comparison_results.csv              # results of comparison between original and reimplemented model using diverse datasets
+│   ├── comparison_results.csv              # results of comparison between original and reimplemented model using diverse datasets and settings
 │   ├── images                              # directory for created images
 │   ├── models                              # directory for trained and saved blackbox classifier models ├── original_code                       # directory of the repository of the original code